ashwindcruz/ashwindcruz.github.io/_posts/2020-04-30-letters-from-a-stoic.md

 > *Grief and vengeful Care have set their couch,*
 > *And pallid Sickness dwells, and drear Old Age*

 > This is the company in which you must live out your days.
 Escape them you cannot, scorn them you can.
 And scorn them you will if by constant reflection you have anticipated future happenings.
 Everyone faces up more bravely to a thing for which he has long prepared himself, sufferings, even; being withstood if they have been trained for in advance.
 Those who are unprepared, on the other hand, are panic-stricken by the most insignificant happenings.
 And since it is invariable unfamiliarity that makes a thing more formidable than it really is, this habit of continual reflection will ensure that no form of adversity finds you a complete beginner.

-It's a little more heavy handed than what most of us deal with on a day to day basis (I hope)!
+Issues like grief and sickness are probably a little more heavy handed than what most of us deal with on a day to day basis (I hope)!
 However, given that these will probably happen to us at some point, advice on dealing with them will definitely come in handy.
 Also, some of the steps we take to deal with these big issues will probably also help us in dealing with smaller ones.

 Seneca's advice on handling these issues is simple and applicable to both big and small woes: anticipate them and try to have a plan for them.
 I can definitely attest that I am most taken aback when I am faced with a difficulty that I did not foresee at all.
 I have found that if I expect that things may go wrong, even when I am not sure how exactly I will deal with it, this softens the blow a great deal.
 I don't think Seneca is advocating for one to be pessimistic but it is important to prepare to face difficulties beforehand.
 Then when they hit, you can spend more time getting through them instead of being buffeted by them with no solution in sight.